 Title 1 is a federal program designed to help children obtain a

 Title 1 funds assist in paying for staff, professional development and parent involvement.
 Schools are selected based on free-and-reduced averages.
-The following Edmonds elementary schools receive Title 1 funds: Beverly, Cedar Valley, Cedar Way, Chase Lake, College Place, Lynndale, Lynnwood, Martha Lake, Meadowdale, Mountlake Terrace, Oak Heights, Spruce, and Terrace Park.
+The following Edmonds elementary schools receive Title 1 funds: Beverly, Cedar Valley, Cedar Way, Chase Lake, College Place, Lynndale, Lynnwood, Martha Lake, Meadowdale, Mountlake Terrace, Oak Heights, and Spruce.

 Public School Choice